The one-shot problem: Solution to an open question of finite-fuel singular control with discretionary stopping: Introduction

 \subsection{Boundary types}

-Due to the novel feature of a disconnected waiting region in our results, we take particular care over boundary types, beginning by recalling some illustrative examples from \cite{KOWZ00}.
+This section provides an overview of the boundary types found in the solutions below.
 (Note that expending fuel acts on the process $(X_t,C_t)_{t \geq 0}$ in the south-west direction $(-1,-1)$ when we consider only monotone decreasing controls and $x \geq 0$.)

-From Figure \ref{fig:boundaries0}, when $\lambda \in [\alpha\delta, \infty)$ the optimal strategy has the vertical boundary $\{(\fotd, c) :c \geq 0\}$ which splits the state space into a stopping region $S$ on the left in which the problem is stopped, and an action region $A$ on the right.
+From Figure~\ref{fig:boundaries0}, when $\lambda \in [\alpha\delta, \infty)$ the optimal strategy has the vertical boundary $\{(\fotd, c) :c \geq 0\}$ which splits the state space into a stopping region $S$ on the left in which the problem is stopped, and an action region $A$ on the right.
 In region $A$, if $x \geq c + \fotd$ then all fuel is expended in a single shot and the problem is stopped, while if $x \in (\fotd, \fotd + c)$ then a `partial shot' $x - \fotd$ of fuel is expended, propelling the process to the vertical boundary, where it is stopped (it is never optimal to wait).
 The boundary may be called {\em absorbing}, since the problem ends when it is reached.

 From Figure~\ref{fig:boundaries1}, for $\lambda \in (\lambda_*,\lambda^*]$ the optimal strategy divides the state space into regions $S$ (left), $W$ (centre) and $A$ (right) in which we respectively end the problem, do nothing, and expend fuel.
 The left moving boundary $F$ separates $S$ and $W$ and so is absorbing, since when reached (due in this case to the random fluctuations of $X$ while waiting) the problem ends.
 The right moving boundary $G$ has gradient 1 at the critical fuel level $\bar c$.
-In region $A$, below the critical fuel level $\bar c$, all fuel is expelled in a single shot and this part of $G$ is termed {\em repelling}.
-Above the critical fuel level $\bar c$, for $x \in (G(c),G(c) + c - \bar c)$ the process is first moved to $G$ by expending a partial shot of fuel and the process then performs Skorokhod reflection at $G$ to remain inside $W$.
-Thus the part of $G$ above $\bar c$ is termed {\em reflecting}.
+In region $A$, below the critical fuel level $\bar c$, all fuel is expelled in a single shot and this part of $G$ is termed a {\em repelling} boundary.
+(More generally, a boundary point is called repelling if, whenever it is reached by the process $(X_t,C_t)_{t \geq 0}$, the fuel level coordinate $C$ jumps at that time; a boundary portion is repelling if all of its points are repelling.)
+Above the critical fuel level $\bar c$, for $x \in (G(c),G(\bar c) + c - \bar c)$ the process is first moved to $G$ by expending a partial shot of fuel and the process then performs Skorokhod reflection at $G$ to remain in the closure $\bar{W}$ of $W$.
+Thus the part of $G$ above $\bar c$ is termed a {\em reflecting} boundary.
+These intuitive definitions of repelling and reflecting boundaries will be made precise in Definition \ref{def:rr} below.